 Many freelancers get jobs helping people get ready for special occasions, such as weddings, dinner parties, awards ceremonies and beauty pageants.
 They may travel to a person's home or another remote location to get the job done, supplying all the products and equipment that is needed.
 Depending on the event and person, they may meet clients before the event to determine exactly what is required.
 Clients happy with an artist's work often use them for future events and refer them to family and friends, giving freelance make-up artists opportunities to quickly expand their business.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of make-up artists is likely to grow slower than the average for all jobs from 2012-2022.
-The number of new jobs in the entertainment industry will be few and concentrated to cities with the most media production companies.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of make-up artists is likely to grow faster than the average for all jobs from 2014-2024.
+The number of new jobs in the entertainment industry will be concentrated to cities with the most media production companies.
 Licensed make-up artists generally have the best job opportunities, particularly in spas and salons.

-In addition, as per the BLS, make-up artists in motion picture and video industries earned an hourly mean wage of $42.31, while those in personal care services earned an hourly mean wage of $12.95 as of May 2013.
+In addition, as per the BLS, make-up artists in motion picture and video industries earned an hourly mean wage of $40.18, while those in personal care services earned an hourly mean wage of $13.83 as of May 2015.
 The attractiveness of the entertainment industry and higher earnings potential make jobs in this sector highly competitive.
-There is generally more make-up artists than available jobs in film, television and theater.
+There are generally more make-up artists than available jobs in film, television and theater.
 Also, the growing popularity of computer-generated effects used in film and television is dampening job availability for make-up professionals.
 Candidates with an education in theater or the performing arts, years of experience and a unique qualification have advantages (www.bls.gov).

 Make-up artists work in multiple industries, applying makeup, accessories and wigs.
 Depending on the industry, they will need training in specific skills, and may also need to be licensed.
 Make-up artists are in high demand, as the field is expected to grow by 19% through the year 2024.